ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{!RFC7942}}.
 The description of implementations in this section is intended to assist draft document reviewers in judging whether the specification is suitable for publication.

 The listing of any individual implementation does not imply endorsement.
-The information presented has not been independently verified.
-This list is not intended as a catalog of available implementations or their features.

-Multiple independent, interoperable implementations of the schemes described in this document have been developed:
+Multiple independent, interoperable implementations have been developed:

 - Awk
 - C